qualcomm/resource-tuner/Docs/README.md

 <div style="page-break-after: always;"></div>

-## Notes on Resource Opcode
+## Notes on Resource ResId

-As mentioned above, the Resource OpCode is an unsigned 32 bit integer.
-This section describes how this OpCode can be generated.
-Resource Tuner implements a System Independent Layer (SIL) which Provides a Transparent and Consistent way for Indexing Resources.
-This makes it easy for the Clients to Identify the Resource they want to provision, without needing to worry about Compatability Issues across Targets or about the Order in which the Resources are defined in the YAML files.
+As mentioned above, the resource code is an unsigned 32 bit integer.
+This section describes how this code can be constructed.
+Resource-tuner implements a System Independent Layer(SIL) which provides a transparent and consistent way for indexing resources.
+This makes it easy for the clients to identify the resource they want to provision, without needing to worry about portability issues across targets or about the order in which the resources are defined in the YAML files.

-Essentially, the Resource Opcode (unsigned 32 bit) is composed of two fields:
+Essentially, the resource code (unsigned 32 bit) is composed of two fields:
 - ResID (last 16 bits, 17 - 32)
 - ResType (next 8 bits, 9 - 16)
-- [Additionally if the BU is providing it's own Custom Resource Config Files, then the MSB must be set to "1", Indicating this is a Custom Resource else it shall be treated as a Default Resource].
+- Additionally MSB can be set to '1' if customer or other modules or target chipset is providing it's own custom resource config files, indicating this is a custom resource else it shall be treated as a default resource.
+This bit doesn't influence resource processing, just to aid debugging and development.

-These fields can uniquely identify a Resource across targets, hence making the code operating on these Resources interchangable.
-In Essence, we ensure that the Resource with OpCode "x", refers to the same Tunable Resource across different Targets.
+These fields can uniquely identify a resource across targets, hence making the code operating on these resources interchangable.
+In essence, we ensure that the resource with code "x", refers to the same tunable resource across different targets.

 Examples:
 - The Resource OpCode: 65536 [00000000 00000001 00000000 00000000], Refers to the Default Resource with ResID 0 and ResType 1.